 “Through clever text and hilarious illustrations, Knowles invites children to the sheer fun of wordplay.
 Younger kids will relish the sounds and pictures, while older ones grasp the comic subtleties.
 A highly original and fun book.” -Kate Lum, multi-awardwinning author, of What!
 Cried Granny and Princesses Are Not Just Pretty

-Recently, a nonfiction manuscript that she has been working on for a number of years has gained attention and will be published in the spring of 2022 by Pottersfield Press.
-The Kimchi Experiment is a humorously written tale of two Canadian newlyweds as they test their bond and their fortitude teaching English in a rural South Korean farming community.
+Recently, her first non-fiction title was published by Pottersfield Press.
+The Kimchi Experiment:Naked Parent Teacher Meetings and Other Exploits of a Canadian in South Korea is a humorously written tale of two Canadian newlyweds as they test their bond and their fortitude teaching English in a rural South Korean farming community.

 Beth Ann was the esteemed winner of two poetry contests when she was in grade 6.
 Her mother thinks that’s still relevant.

 In 2020 she won the H.R.
 (Bill) Percy Creative Non-Fiction Prize for a story called The Hwagae Bath House.